tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - When Smart Keyring is enabled, the keyring will no longer occupy belt slot 0, allowing it to be used for regular items.
         - The keyring can be selected using Left-Click Frob on doors.
 - Gameplay Changes:
+    - Augmentation Changes
+        - EUAS
+            - Swapped Level 2 and 3, because level 2 was arguably better than level 3.
+Now level 2 detects environmental hazards, level 3 shows visibility on the HUD.
+        - Aggressive Defense System:
+            - Will no longer display explosives which aren't detonated, so it can't be used to detect placed grenades at long range anymore
+                - Will instead continue to display destroyed projectiles on the HUD for a second or so after they are destroyed.
+            - Now only beeps as projectiles enter range, to prevent annoying earrape
+            - Range increased from 340/480/640/800 to 400/600/800/1000
+            - Added Player Damage Reduction for projectiles detonated by ADS.
+Reduces damage from projectiles by 20%/30%/40%/50%
     - Hacking Overhaul
         - Bypassing Turrets now requires Advanced hacking, as in Vanilla.
         - Hacked Cameras and Turrets will "reboot" and become re-enabled again after 2 minutes (plus an additional 2 minutes for each level of the Hacking skill)